canonical/setup-lxd/README.md

 A GitHub Action which installs and configures the LXD snap on a runner.

-It will default install LXD from the `latest/stable` snap channel.
+By default, this action will install LXD from the `latest/stable` snap channel.
 You can specify a different channel using the `channel` input.
 (See `snap info lxd` for a list of available channels).

-The action will also refresh LXD if it is already installed on a runner, it can be skipped using the option 'refresh: false'.
+The action will also refresh LXD if it is already installed on a runner from SNAP, it can be skipped using the option 'refresh: false'.

 ## Example usage